Boating Facilities Program

 The above entities must be authorized legally to develop, operate, and maintain recreational facilities.

 Match requirementsLocal agencies and special purpose districts must provide 25 percent match for each project, and at least 10 percent of the total project cost must be from a non-state, non-federal contribution.
 State applicants do not need to provide match.
 Tribes need to provide 25 percent match.
 Match may include, but is not limited to:

 - Donations of cash, land, labor, equipment, and materials

 - Applicant’s labor, equipment, and materials

 Planning RequirementComprehensive planning documents required.
-See Manual 2, Planning Policies for details.
+See Manual 2, Planning Policies and Guidelines for details.